Why learner ‘happiness’ is essential from the outset, especially during a pandemicby

 Of course in the current climate, the positive benefits for learners of taking part in a training programme probably beats the disconnected and sometimes directionless existence that many people have experienced since March, due to Covid-19.
 Nonetheless, we can improve the positive emotions experienced by our participants if we carefully plan to do so.

 Almost any course or classroom contains people who are anxious about how their performance compares to those around them, and anxieties may be exacerbated by the need to wear masks, or a sense of exclusion if participants restricted to online participation witness other participants who are physically together.
 Such negative emotions have the propensity to impair learning and retention.

 This means that the emotional state of participants is a consideration that teachers and trainers should take seriously at this uncertain time, more than ever.

-There are a few preparation steps you can take ahead of training delivery to improve positive emotions of learner:
+There are a few preparation steps you can take ahead of training delivery to improve the positive emotions of learners:

 1. Consider how you can maximise positive feelings during the first 30 to 60 minutes of the course.

 When positive emotions are created at the outset, they tend to endure.
 Many trainers use the start of a course to draw attention to housekeeping rules, which is a dull way to begin.
 You can review the rules after the first break.
 Instead, plan to open with insights and exercises that will engage your audience.